nus-cs2103/old-website/doc/ContentAuthorGuide.md

 \- Multiple definitions are not yet supported (Issue #235).

 ### Useful Style Classes
-These style classes are used frequently (sorted here in alphabetical order):
+These classes are used frequently to style inline content.

-* `additional-info` for information that is in a separate `<div>`
-> padding: 10px 10px
-> background-color: gray

-* `dim` for less important additional information that is inline
+* `dim` for less important additional information
 > color: gray

 * `highlighted` for important bits of information